paulfoley/Udacity_Nanodegree-Machine_Learning/Customer_Segments-Clustering/README.md

 ## Project Overview

-In this project we will apply unsupervised learning techniques, using the [scikit-learn](https://anaconda.org/anaconda/scikit-learn) library, on product spending data.
+In this project we will apply unsupervised learning techniques, using the [scikit-learn](https://anaconda.org/anaconda/scikit-learn) library, on [product spending data of the wholesale distributor](https://archive.ics.uci.edu/ml/datasets/Wholesale+customers).
 We'll look for similarities that exist between customers, and how to best segment customers into distinct categories.
 Our end goal is to identify customer segments hidden in the data.

 ### Project Steps